seandogg/seandogg.github.io/_posts/2017-03-25-how-i-became-a-web-developer.markdown

 Things began getting a bit more professional in 2005.
 That was when I created my first (real) website for a local non-profit.
 I built it with Adobe DreamWeaver.
 The site launched without any major issues and it was my first project that wasn't a blogger site or a custom myspace profile.
 It was straight-up code!
 No CMS.

 After creating that site, I was soon offered a few other jobs to create a websites for other people via word-of-mouth.
-When I began saying yes all the time is when things went bad. **After a year or so, I was overwhelmed**.
-It wasn't the code, it was the business.
+When I began saying **yes** all the time is things went south. **After a year or so, I was overwhelmed**.
+It wasn't the code, it was the business of coding.

 **I had zero business skills.**